efulet/archive_obs/README.md

 If you don't provide dates for options `fetch` and `parse`, then they will be set up with values of the last night.

-Finaly, we can see where Gemini Observatory has been pointing out, running:
+Finally, we can see where Gemini Observatory has been pointing at, running:

 ```bash
 > archive_obs --show
 ```

-This option is taken all collected data from the CSV file.
-Also, we can store the map as a PDF file with the opciotn `--save`.
-There is a sample file called `map.pdf` into the `data` folder
+This option takes all collected data from the CSV file.
+We can also store the map as a PDF file with the option `--save`.
+There is a sample file named `map.pdf` within the `data` folder

 ## Testing